The task of bringing the system from a given state to some given final state (either a single state or a set of states) can be formulated by setting

 Figure 1: Switching function and an optimal control derived from it.

-Well, in fact to support this claim, it must be rigorously excluded that the argument of the signum function, the so-called switching function can assume zero value for longer then just a time instant (although repeatedly).
-Check this by yourself in (or its online version).
-Search for .
+As a matter of fact, to prove this claim, we should rigorously exclude that the argument of the signum function – the switching function – can assume zero value for anything longer then just a time instant (although repeatedly).
+Here we skip the details and refer the reader to [1] (see the normality conditions keyword).

 Time-optimal control for a double integrator system